abeniben/CodeSight/README.md

 # CodeSight

-CodeSight is a streamlined platform for developers to share, review, and discuss code snippets.
-Built with React, Vite, and Supabase, it delivers secure user authentication, code submissions, reviews, likes, nested replies, and a mobile-responsive UI.
-Deployed at [codesight.vercel.app](https://codesight.vercel.app), this project showcases 15+ years of engineering expertise in crafting scalable, user-focused solutions.
+CodeSight is a wep app platform for developers to share, review, and discuss code snippets.
+Built with React, Vite, and Supabase, it delivers secure user authentication, code submissions, reviews, likes, nested replies, and a responsive UI.
+Deployed at [codesight.vercel.app](https://codesight.vercel.app).

 ## Features